Tert-Butyllithium

 tert-Butyllithium is a chemical compound with the formula (CH3)3CLi.
-As an organolithium compound, it has applications in organic synthesis since it is a strong base, capable of deprotonating many carbon molecules, including benzene. tert-Butyllithium is available commercially as hydrocarbon solutions; it is not usually prepared in the laboratory.
+As an organolithium compound, it has applications in organic synthesis since it is a strong base, capable of deprotonating many carbon molecules, including benzene. tert-Butyllithium is available commercially as solutions in hydrocarbons (such as pentane); it is not usually prepared in the laboratory.

 Preparation

-tert-Butyllithium is produced commercially by treating tert-butyl chloride with lithium metal.
+tert-Butyllithium is produced commercially by treating tert-butyl chloride with lithium.
 Its synthesis was first reported by R. B. Woodward in 1941.

 Structure and bonding

 Like other organolithium compounds, tert-butyllithium is a cluster compound.
 Whereas n-butyllithium exists both as a hexamer and a tetramer, tert-butyllithium exists exclusively as a tetramer with a cubane structure.
 Bonding in organolithium clusters involves sigma delocalization and significant Li−Li bonding.
 Despite its complicated structure, tert-butyllithium is usually depicted in equations as a monomer.

 The lithium–carbon bond in tert-butyllithium is highly polarized, having about 40 percent ionic character.
-The molecule reacts like a carbanion, as is represented by these two resonance structures.
+The molecule reacts like a carbanion, as is represented by these two resonance structures:

 Reactions

 tert-Butyllithium is renowned for deprotonation of carbon acids (C-H bonds).
 One example is the double deprotonation of allyl alcohol.
 Other examples are the deprotonation of vinyl ethers.

 In combination with n-butyllithiium, tert-butylllithium monolithiates ferrocene. tert-Butyllithium deprotonates dichloromethane:

-Similar to n-butyllithium, tert-butyllithium can be used for lithium-halogen exchange reactions.
+Similar to n-butyllithium, tert-butyllithium can be used for lithium–halogen exchange reactions.